Sumaiya1044/5ASSIGNMENT/assets/readme.md

 4. What is Event Delegation in JavaScript?
 Why is it useful?
 Event Delegation is a technique where a parent element handles events for its child elements.
 It is useful because it allows you to manage many child elements with a single listener and also works for dynamically added elements.

-5. Difference between preventDefault() and stopPropagation() methods? preventDefault() stops the default behavior of an element, like preventing a link from navigating or a form from submitting. stopPropagation() stops the event from bubbling up to parent elements, so ancestor event listeners do not get triggered.